-When you join the plan, you'll receive a prescription drug ID card in the mail.
+When you join the plan, you'll receive a Benefits Card in the mail.
 You'll need to show your card to the pharmacy when you buy prescription drugs.

 Before your prescription is filled, the pharmacist will check your medication history.
 If your drug claim is rejected, ask the pharmacist why.
 If the pharmacist doesn't know, contact Canada Life.
 If you still don't have an answer, contact AGA Benefit Solutions, our plan administrator.